 Summing Up Our List Of Famous Native American Vocalists

-But, who did we miss off this list?
+However, this list is far from complete.
+Who did we miss off this list?
 Let us know, and we’ll add them in!